awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-machine-learning-api.md

 + `KmsKeyId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID for the customer\-provided KMS key\.

+## ColumnImportance Structure<a name="aws-glue-api-machine-learning-api-ColumnImportance"></a>

+A structure containing the column name and column importance score for a column\.

+Column importance helps you understand how columns contribute to your model, by identifying which columns in your records are more important than others\.

+**Fields**
++ `ColumnName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of a column\.
++ `Importance` – Number \(double\), not more than 1\.0\.

+  The column importance score for the column, as a decimal\.

 ## Operations<a name="aws-glue-api-machine-learning-api-actions"></a>
 + [CreateMLTransform Action \(Python: create\_ml\_transform\)](#aws-glue-api-machine-learning-api-CreateMLTransform)